 2. Identification of legitimate stakeholders:

 - Which stakeholders should become right-holders to specific resources and why?

-4. Institutional choice and different models of decentralising natural resource management.
+4. Institutional choice and different models of decentralising natural resource governance:

 - What kind of local-level institutions are most likely to genuinely represent the interests of all local-level stakeholders, how and to whom should such institutions be accountable?

-5. Science and power in participatory natural resource management.
+5. Science and power in participatory natural resource governance:

-- What functions does the concept of scientific management fulfil in participatory natural resource governance?
+- What should be the role of government-employed technical experts in relation to decentralised natural resource governance?

 - What evidence is available and how to judge whether participatory natural resource governance has delivered on its ‘promise’ of resource conservation and equitable improvement of rural livelihoods?